 I loved Knowledge Navigator’s vision and remember showing this video during customer events frequently when I was in the sales office in Chicago for Apple in the late 1980s to early 1990s.
 Siri, the iPad, FaceTime… so much of Knowledge Navigator has come true.
 With all these advances, there is still an underlying need for something like HTML but for privacy, security, identity and data to create the digital fabric underlying Knowledge Navigator.

-If you visit CLOUDCircles, my TEDxAustin talk, “Reweaving the Fabric of the Internet to Transform Humanity,” is available in the videos.
+My TEDxAustin talk, “Reweaving the Fabric of the Internet to Transform Humanity,” talks more about this vision.
 I know my ability to Think Different is driven by my over a decade at Apple.

 (Gary was at Apple from 1987-97, and 2003-2006)